iwanders/labelling_tool/README.md

 Data Structure
 --------------
-The current backend recursively reads through the data structure.
+The current backend recursively reads through the data directory.

 The label specification (and any other config) is read from yaml files, information from yaml files in a folder propagates down to its subfolders.
 Whenever an image is encountered the configuration as constructed up to that point is associated to it.
 The entries are ordered by path.

 The yaml format has the following entries:
 ```yaml